 - Recipients will be given a stipend of USD 35,000 for their living expenses.

-- Recipients will be given USD 5,000 to attend professional conferences.
+- Recipients will be given up to USD 5,000 to attend professional conferences.

-- Recipients will have Bloomberg mentors and will have to complete a 12-week summer internship at Bloomberg.
+- Recipients will have Bloomberg mentors and are required to complete a 14-week paid summer internship at Bloomberg starting in Summer 2022.

-- Recipients will be given the opportunity to renew their fellowship annually, for up to three years total.
+- Recipients have the opportunity to renew their fellowship annually, for up to three years, at Bloomberg’s discretion.

 Applicant Eligibility Criteria

 - Applicants must attend a school in the United States of America, Canada, EU, EEA, UK or Switzerland during the duration of the award.

-- Recipients must attend the academic year kickoff week each fall at Bloomberg’s main office in New York (unless the event only takes place online).
-Bloomberg will bear all expenses for this week.
+- Recipients must attend the academic year kickoff event each fall at Bloomberg Headquarters in New York (unless the event only takes place online).
+Bloomberg will bear all expenses for this event.

-- Recipients must complete a 12-week summer internship in New York, and be eligible to work in this capacity.
-This is a research internship and the application process will be research-focused.
+- Recipients must complete a 14-week summer internship in New York or London, and be eligible to work in this capacity.
+This is a research internship and the project will be research-focused.

 Applications to the Bloomberg Data Science Ph.D.
 Fellowship will consist of the following documents:

-f you have questions about the program or how to construct your proposal, you can contact the Bloomberg Data Science Ph.D.
+If you have questions about the process, you can contact the Bloomberg Data Science Ph.D.
 Fellowship grant program organizers via e-mail at email@example.com.
 Due to the volume of submissions, we cannot guarantee that we will provide individual feedback on your proposals.